 This article was originally published in 2015 and has been updated to include newer releases.

 Of course, the disaster movie is one of cinema’s oldest genres: There were films about Pompeii and burning buildings in the very early days of movies.
 (One of the very first narrative short films was Edwin Porter’s Life of an American Fireman, from 1903.)
 Maybe that’s because film is the one art form that can do proper justice to this sort of spectacle: You can’t re-create it onstage, and who wants to read about a disaster when they can see it?
 It’s also one of cinema’s most resilient genres.
-Westerns and rom-coms and war movies might wax and wane in popularity, but there’s always buzz around the latest disaster movie — including this winter’s entry, the Gerard Butler–starring Greenland, even if people do have to settle for watching it at home.
+Westerns and rom-coms and war movies might wax and wane in popularity, but there’s always buzz around the latest disaster movie.
+Okay, maybe Moonfall didn’t make a ton of money, but anyone who’s watched the Gerard Butler–starring Greenland over the past year or so can tell you that this genre is alive and well.

 Roland Emmerich became Hollywood’s king of disaster in the 1990s — mainly by cross-breeding the genre with alien and monster pictures, like Independence Day and Godzilla.
 This star-studded 2009 epic, however, may have been his purest throwback to the 1970s.
 In it, solar flares from the sun heat up the Earth’s core, and a series of unfortunate meteorological and seismic events ensue.
 Nobody anywhere on the planet is safe, and the scale of the destruction and hopelessness is so awe-inspiring that you’ll overlook the sheer idiocy of the film’s plot and character interactions.
 That said, Chiwetel Ejiofor (as the scientist who discovers what’s happening and warns the appropriate powers) and Woody Harrelson (as a conspiracy theorist wing-nut radio host) are standouts in the cast of thousands.